-The work of the Midterm Evaluation Consultant will consist of the following points and is intended to be conducted directly by the consultant or approved counterparts.:
+The work of the Final Evaluation Consultant will consist of the following points and is intended to be conducted directly by the consultant or approved counterparts.:

-- (i) Review project proposal, Value Chain Assessment, Producer Group baseline Assessment study, the results of the baseline and annual quantitative survey conducted by the local project survey team, and other reports and, - (ii) Develop a Detailed Evaluation Plan and Schedule with the ProMarket field team. - (iii) Communicate with the iDE/iDesign MT Producer Group Assessment and define communication and debriefing plans for integration of the ongoing PG Assessment into the MT Evaluation plans and results documentation. - (iv) Conduct in-depth interviews (in person/online/phone call) with key informants from staff, community implementation partners, and government stakeholders to collect data for analysis - (v) Conduct focus group interviews or KII (by online/phone call) with both female and male beneficiaries. - (vi) Other small group fora to gather data and qualitative feedback from stakeholders - (vii) Analyze data from the information sources and facilitate discussions with project staff and higher level stakeholders on the initial results and potential recommendations. - (viii) Specific emphasis during analysis should review the project gender Evaluation and implementation of gender sensitive interventions over the life of the project especially in family decision making and behavior changes. - (ix) Prepare draft and final reports documenting the results and analysis through a participatory sharing process.
+- (i) Review the project proposal, Initial Value Chain Assessment, Producer Group baseline Assessment study, the results and methods used in the annual baseline and annual surveys, ,baseline study and midterm evaluation reports, and other reports, related technical protocols and literatures. - (ii) Develop a Detailed Evaluation Plan and Schedule with the ProMarket field team. - (iii) This will include coordinating and cooperating with the local project team to review the final survey methodology, tools and conduct final annual quantitative beneficiary survey. - (iv) It is highly recommended that the evaluator not propose to arrange for and conduct a separate beneficiary based quantitive survey but should propose any additional questions or data to be gathered as part of the planned en-line project survey (ADRA will cover the cost of this unless significantly in excess of the standard survey). - (v) Conduct in-depth interviews (in person/online/phone call) with key informants from staff, community implementation partners, and government stakeholders at Provincial and district levels to collect data for analysis - (vi) Conduct focus group interviews or KII (by online/phone call) with both female and male beneficiaries. - (vii) Other small group fora to gather data and qualitative feedback from stakeholders - (viii) Analyze the results from the project Endline data collection together with the ADRA Monitoring and Evaluation Coordinator who has done this for all of the prior surveys. - (ix) Analyze data from the information sources and facilitate discussions with project staff and higher level stakeholders on the initial results and potential recommendations. - (x) Specific emphasis during analysis should review the project Gender Evaluation and implementation of gender sensitive interventions over the life of the project especially in family decision making and behavior changes. - (xi) Prepare draft and final reports documenting the results and analysis through a participatory sharing process.